-The Fisheries Transparency Initiative (FiTI) is a global multi-stakeholder partnership that transparency and participation for a more sustainable management of marine fisheries.
+The FiTI is a global multi-stakeholder partnership that strengthens transparency and collaboration for a more sustainable management of marine fisheries.

 It provides governments, the fishing industry (both large-scale and small-scale) and civil society with an internationally recognised framework to increase the credibility and quality of national fisheries information.
 By making fisheries management more transparent and inclusive, the FiTI promotes informed public debates on fisheries policies and supports the long-term contribution of the sector to national economies and the well-being of citizens and businesses that depend on a healthy marine environment.